cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 The [codebook](codebook.csv) describes availability of metadata and question fields by survey version.
 A row is included for each field available in the microdata files for a given survey wave.
+We recommend using the codebook as a reference while working with the survey microdata, to ensure you interpret each question and answer choice accurately even as items were revised between survey waves.

 If a field is available for multiple waves, it is listed separately for each version.
 Items that were included in non-contiguous survey waves have entries